-562 One of the keys of the key pair is used to apply cryptographic protection, and the other key is used to remove or verify that protection.
-The key to use depends on the algorithm used 563 564 and the service to be provided.
-For example, a digital signature is computed using a private 565 key, and the signature is verified using the public key (i.e., the protection is applied using the private key and verified using the corresponding public key).
-For those asymmetric 566 algorithms also capable of encryption34, the encryption is performed using the public key, 567 and the decryption is performed using the private key (i.e., the protection is applied using 568 569 the public key and removed using the private key).
+One of the keys of the key pair is used to apply cryptographic protection, and the other key is used to remove or verify that protection.
+The key to use depends on the algorithm used and the service to be provided.
+For example, a digital signature is computed using a private key, and the signature is verified using the public key (i.e., the protection is applied using the private key and verified using the corresponding public key).
+For those asymmetric algorithms also capable of encryption, the encryption is performed using the public key, and the decryption is performed using the private key (i.e., the protection is applied using the public key and removed using the private key).

-- Asymmetric-key algorithms are used primarily for data integrity authentication and source authentication (see Section 4.2), and for key establishment (see Section 5.3).
+Asymmetric-key algorithms are used primarily for data integrity authentication and source authentication (see Section 4.2), and for key establishment (see Section 5.3).
 These algorithms tend to be much slower than symmetric-key algorithms, so are not used to process large amounts of data.
-However, when used for key establishment (see Section 5), there are methods that combine the use of symmetric and asymmetric algorithms to reduce the number of keys required for establishing cryptographic relationships. - Like symmetric-key algorithms, the key pair for an asymmetric-key should be generated for each purpose (e.g., one key pair for generating and verifying digital signatures, and a different key pair for key establishment).
-Technically, it is sometimes possible to use the same key pair for more than one purpose, but this is ill-advised, as the use of the same key pair for two different cryptographic purposes (e.g., digital signatures and key establishment) may weaken the security provided by one or both of the processes. - 582 The use of asymmetric-key algorithms requires the establishment of fewer initial keys than 583 the use of symmetric-key algorithms.
-As an example, suppose that an entity wants to 584 generate digital signatures and participate in a key-establishment process using its own key 585 pair35; a key pair needs to be generated for each purpose.
-If there are six entities that intend 586 to both generate digital signatures and participate in the key-establishment process, then 587 six key pairs are needed for digital signature generation, and another six key pairs are 588 needed for key establishment, for a total of twelve key pairs.
-For 1000 entities, 1000 key 589 pairs of each would be needed for each purpose, for a total of 2000 key pairs.
-A unique key 590 pair does not need to be generated for each relationship; recall that for symmetric-key 591 algorithms, a unique key needs to be generated for each relationship (see Section 3.2).
-If 592 multiple public-key algorithms or key lengths are to be used for either process, then 593 additional key pairs will be required. - 594 The private key is retained by the entity who "owns" the key pair; it must be kept secret 595 and its integrity protected.
-The public key is usually distributed to other entities and 596 requires integrity protection; this is often accomplished by using a public-key certificate, as discussed in Section 5.2.3.
-When a public-key certificate is used, the certificate provides the integrity protection for the public key, so the burden of key protection by each entity is limited to only those private keys owned by the entity.
+However, when used for key establishment (see Section 5), there are methods that combine the use of symmetric and asymmetric algorithms to reduce the number of keys required for establishing cryptographic relationships.

+Like symmetric-key algorithms, the key pair for an asymmetric-key should be generated for each purpose (e.g., one key pair for generating and verifying digital signatures, and a different key pair for key establishment).
+Technically, it is sometimes possible to use the same key pair for more than one purpose, but this is ill-advised, as the use of the same key pair for two different cryptographic purposes (e.g., digital signatures and key establishment) may weaken the security provided by one or both of the processes.

+The use of asymmetric-key algorithms requires the establishment of fewer initial keys than the use of symmetric-key algorithms.
+As an example, suppose that an entity wants to generate digital signatures and participate in a key-establishment process using its own key pair signatures are needed for each purpose.
+If there are six entities that intend to both generate digital signatures and participate in the key-establishment process, then six key pairs are needed for digital signature generation, and another six key pairs are needed for key establishment, for a total of twelve key pairs.
+For 1000 entities, 1000 key pairs of each would be needed for each purpose, for a total of 2000 key pairs.
+A unique key pair does not need to be generated for each relationship; recall that for symmetric-key algorithms, a unique key needs to be generated for each relationship (see Section 3.2).
+If multiple public-key algorithms or key lengths are to be used for either process, then additional key pairs will be required.

+The private key is retained by the entity who "owns" the key pair; it must be kept secret and its integrity protected.
+The public key is usually distributed to other entities and requires integrity protection; this is often accomplished by using a public-key certificate,

-34 Not all public-key algorithms are capable of multiple functions, e.g., both encryption and decryption, and the generation and verification of digital signatures.
+&lt;sup>34 Not all public-key algorithms are capable of multiple functions, e.g., both encryption and decryption, and the generation and verification of digital signatures.

-35 Note that some key-establishment schemes do not require that all parties have key pairs, so some parties will not need a key pair for key establishment.
+&lt;sup>35 Note that some key-establishment schemes do not require that all parties have key pairs, so some parties will not need a key pair for key establishment.